jarred-the-analyst/InflationProject/README.md

 2021|4.7|15.28582220| 5.36040390	|11.55098710|6.56534950|5.31195670

-### what the numbers say
+#### 1. what is the year-over-year change in inflation between the top four categories?
-looking at the numbers inflation typically affects housing the most out of all these categories.  looking at some of these years the difference between the cpi and the individual inflation in these four categories are sometimes vastly different. to address the first two questions though, I will need to calculate the average inflation rate for each of the four categories.
+Housing prices are increasing at a faster rate than the Consumer Price Index (CPI), and considering that housing is the primary expense for many Americans, it puts significant inflationary pressure on housing and rent costs.
+This can also be observed in healthcare, which is another major expense.
+However, transportation and food costs, although rising faster than the CPI, are not increasing at a rate higher than wages, making them less of a concern for the average American. looking at the numbers inflation typically affects housing the most out of all these categories.  looking at some of these years the difference between the cpi and the individual inflation in these four categories are sometimes vastly different. to address the next  question, I will need to calculate the average inflation rate for each of the four categories.
 This will enable me to assess the overall inflation effects on Americans for these specific expenditure categories and identify any notable distinctions between them and the CPI.

 ```sql
 -- measuring the average difference between the overall cpi and the four major categories inflation rate.
 -- using the formula:  inflation_rate = ((current_price/ previous_price) *100) - 100 to calculate the inflation